JoseRuiz01/PokerJavaApplication/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder that contain the code
+- `src`: the folder containing the code
-- `lib`: the folder to maintain dependencies
+- `ASSETS`: the folder containing the visual resources

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.